 Happy New Year!

-This year’s farm focus with the pond filter.
+This year’s farm focus was the pond filter.
 Thank you, mom! (aka Laura Victor van Gorder), for providing the filter for the pond.
 The water is amazingly clear now, as you can see : )

 In a duck coop there are, at times, eggs that get very cleverly buried or a bit bruised and beat up.
 We began putting these eggs out in an offering to our already curious visitors, Miss Foxy Vixen.
 Another patron of our ducks eggs was a skunk.
 A very cute, very relaxed, and somewhat shy skunk would also show up around the same time of day and year (the end of summer) hoping for extra eggs.
 It was amazing just how calm the ducks and geese were when those two came around.
-Of course, it begs the question: In the choices that the fox and skunk made to either eat the eggs, or eat the ducks… what was the motivating factor?
+Of course, it begs the question: In the choices that the fox and skunk make to either eat the eggs, or eat the ducks… what is the primary motivating factor?

 a) Laziness?
 Making a meal out of raw duck takes a lot of work!
 You essentially have to eat through an entire pillow before getting your meal.